Tpikl/QuestLog/README.md

 `QuestLog`
 =========

 Digital to-do application loosely following the [Bullet Journal](https://bulletjournal.com/) methodology and design.
-The eventual goal being to gamify it even further to feel more like a game Quest Log.
+The eventual goal being to gamify it even further to feel more like a video game Quest Log.

 ## Projects

-Descriptions and general information of the multiple projects involved with this application are detailed below.
+Descriptions and general information of the projects involved with this application are detailed below.

 ### `./QuestLog.Api`